Aider-AI/aider/docs/llms.md

 You can use `aider --model <model-name>` to use any other Anthropic model.
 For example, if you want to use a specific version of Opus you could do `aider --model claude-3-opus-20240229`.

+## Llama3

+Groq offers *free* API access to the Llama 3 70B model, which works well with aider and is comparable to GPT-3.5 in code editing performance.
+You need to provide your Groq API key in the `GROQ_API_KEY` environment variable.

+- **Llama3 70B**: `aider --model groq/llama3-70b-8192`

 ## Cohere